Best chainsaws 2024: top picks for power, speed, and safety features, tried and tested by experts

 The bottom line

-🔎 The Homelite UT43122B is a great example of an entry-level chainsaw that offers ease of use, a decent length cut, and a lightweight, held back only but its top power output is slower than some. ★★★★
+🔎 The Homelite UT43122B is a great example of an entry-level chainsaw that offers ease of use, a decent length cut, and a lightweight, held back only, but its top power output is slower than some. ★★★★

-Read our full Homelite UT43122B review
+Read more: Homelite UT43122B review

 Swipe to scroll horizontally